backblaze-b2-samples/trino-getting-started-b2/iceberg/trino-iceberg-hive-b2/README.md

 ## Configure Trino

-We need to configure Trino's Hive Connector to access the bucket in Backblaze B2.
-There are several edits across four configuration files, so, before you start, ensure you have the required information to hand.
+We need to configure both Trino's Iceberg Connector and the Hive metastore to access the bucket in Backblaze B2.
+There are several edits across three configuration files, so, before you start, ensure you have the required information to hand.
 The configuration files contain the following placeholders:

 * `BUCKET_NAME`
 * `APPLICATION_KEY`
 * `KEY_ID`
 * `ENDPOINT`
+* `REGION`

-`BUCKET_NAME` is simply the name of the bucket you created; you should have a note of `APPLICATION_KEY`, `KEY_ID` and `ENDPOINT` from creating the bucket and application key earlier.
+`BUCKET_NAME` is simply the name of the bucket you created; you should have a note of `APPLICATION_KEY`, `KEY_ID`, `ENDPOINT` and `REGION` from creating the bucket and application key earlier.

 Edit each of the following three files and replace the placeholders with your values:

 * `conf/core-site.xml`
 * `conf/metastore-site.xml`
-* `etc/catalog/hive.properties`
 * `etc/catalog/iceberg.properties`

 For example, in `conf/core-site.xml`, the first edit is to change `BUCKET_NAME` to the name of your bucket. i.e. change